clean-cloogle/cloogle.org/README.md

 - `data`

 	An array of search results.
-A result has the following fields:
+A result is an array of three elements.
+The first determines the kind of result.
+It may be `FunctionResult`, `TypeResult` or `ClassResult`.
+The second contains general data, in particular the following
+	fields:

 	* `library`
 	* `filename`
-	* `func`: the function name and type as a string
-	* `unifier`: a list of two lists of type assignments that represents the unification of the searched type to the found type (only when `unify` is not the empty string)
-	* `cls`: if the function is a class member, this contains `cls_name` and `cls_vars` and represents the class it was found in
 	* `modul`: the module the result was found in (not a typo)
 	* `distance`: the distance measure we use to sort the results (lower is better)

+	The third element of the array contains data specific to the kind of result.
+	It is easiest to look in `CloogleServer.icl` at the types `FunctionResultExtras`, `TypeResultExtras` and `ClassResultExtras` to get an idea of the fields that may be returned.

 - `more_available`